epurn/lrc-mcp/README.md

 ```

 ### Configure environment
-Create a `.env` file from the example and adjust values as needed:
+Create a `.env` file and adjust values as needed:
 ```
 cp .env.example .env
 ```